10 Kindergarten Math Games That Actually Work (Singapore Parents)

 What it builds: Subitising (instant number recognition), comparison

-Each player rolls a die.
-Whoever rolls the higher number wins that round.
-First to 10 wins.
+My daughter demanded Dice Wars at every family dinner for about three months straight.
+The rules are dead simple: each player rolls a die, whoever rolls higher wins that round, first to 10 wins.
 For K2 children, use two dice and add the numbers together.

 Game 3: Shape Hunt